top of page

 Background

 In May 2024 Loose and North Loose merged to form a significantly larger Loose parish.
 In recent years, both Loose Parish Council and the North Loose Residents' Association have led their communities to deliver neighbourhood plans for their respective areas.
 As a result, we have two neighbourhood plans covering different parts of the parish: the North Loose Neighbourhood Plan made in 2016 and the Loose Neighbourhood Plan made in 2019.
-To view these plans, click on the appropriate links on this page.
+To view these plans, click on the following links.
+Loose Neighbourhood Plan North Loose Neighourhood Plan

 What is a Neighbourhood Plan?